typhoon-php/type/adr/003_bare_callable.md

 The native `callable` type cannot be expressed soundly in PHPDoc.
 Any attempt either allows unsound calls or excludes valid ones.

-Therefore, it’s safer to treat the bare callable as **opaque**: it can be stored and passed around, but **must not be called** without explicit refinement.
+Therefore, it’s safer to treat the bare callable as **existential**: it can be stored and passed around, but **must not be called** without explicit refinement.

 ## Implementation Details